sg893052/sonic-buildimage/MCLAG/MCLAG_Peer_Gateway_HLD.md

 ## 3.3 ICCP Changes

 ### 3.3.1 Peer Gateway Changes
-To support peer gateway confiuration on Vlan interface for the vlans associated with MCLAG interface following changes will be done.
+To support peer gateway configuration on Vlan interface for the vlans associated with MCLAG interface following changes will be done.
 - For the vlan interface on which peer gateway is configured, update interface table in APP DB with MCLAG Peer nodes system MAC.
 - Peer node's MAC is processed by Interface Orchagent to update MY MAC Table in SAI.